ShSukkar/Student-s-Journey/README.md

-**Student's Journey** (Using Hyperledger Fabric Composer)
+**Student's Journey**

+This web application mainly is a distributed ledger for students records.
+It enables schools, universities and companies to track the student’s journey of transfering from one school to another, or from a school to a university or from university to companies.
+It has been developed using blockchain technology (Hyperledger Fabric Composer), including Anglar4, express and couchDB.

-The business network of this application defines:
+For models directory, it defines the business network of this application which includes:

 **Participant**
 `Schools`